-The bill requires the Colorado water conservation board (board) to develop a statewide program to provide financial incentives for the voluntary replacement of irrigated turf with water-wise landscaping (turf replacement program).
-The bill defines water-wise landscaping as a water- and plant-management practice that emphasizes using plants with lower water needs.
+The act requires the Colorado water conservation board (board) to develop a statewide program to provide financial incentives for the voluntary replacement of irrigated turf with water-wise landscaping (turf replacement program).
+The act defines water-wise landscaping as a water- and plant-management practice that emphasizes using plants with lower water needs.
 Local governments, certain districts, Native American tribes, and nonprofit organizations with their own turf replacement programs may apply to the board for money to help finance their turf replacement programs.
 The board will contract with one or more third parties to administer one or more turf replacement programs in areas where local turf replacement programs do not exist.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)